AlexvZyl/.dotfiles/.github/README.md

 # Key Bindings

+A few notes on the bindings:

-Keys combined with the `Super` key are reserved for OS and WM related actions.
+- Keys combined with the `Super` key are reserved for OS and WM related actions.
+- Arrows and `hjkl` keys are interchangeable.

 ### **i3**: